arecarn/vim-frisk/README.md

 Overview
 --------
-Frisk is a web search launcher compatible with Windows, OSX, and Linux.
+Frisk is a web search launcher compatible with Windows, OS X, and Linux.
 With Frisk within Vim you can choose a search engine, and enter your search terms without having to leave Vim.
 Upon accepting a search your default browser will open with the results.